SubashriR-DS/Power-BI/1. Discover What’s Driving Your Chocolate Sales/README.md

 To provide a clear and insightful view of individual sales performance, I developed an interactive Power BI dashboard that compares each salesperson’s actual sales against a fixed target of $2,000,000.
 Utilized DAX formulas in Power BI, incorporating the CALCULATE and DIVIDE functions, as well as implementing IF and SWITCH conditional logic to enhance data analysis and drive dynamic insights.
 The dashboard features key performance metrics, target comparison, thumbs-up/down symbols, and star-based performance ratings for quick visual interpretation.
 An interactive slicer enables filtering by salesperson or team, offering flexibility and ease of use for business stakeholders to make informed decisions efficiently.
 ![image](https://github.com/user-attachments/assets/750583f2-bd14-4498-8742-d6ff501c51e4)
 ![image](https://github.com/user-attachments/assets/9508e3b0-f688-46fe-be19-7d56589313fb)
+## Conclusion:
+This Power BI report, “Discover What’s Driving Your Chocolate Sales,” explores what’s really helping drive chocolate sales across different products, teams, regions, and individual salespeople.
+With the help of clear visuals and calculated metrics, we were able to turn raw sales data into useful business insights.

+Here’s what we found:

+### Product Categories:
+Chocolate products were grouped into Bars, Bites, and Other.
+We calculated the total sales for each group to understand which ones brought in the most revenue.
+This gives a clear idea of what customers prefer.

+### Team and Region Performance:
+The sales teams – Tempo, Delish, Juice, and Yummmies – were compared by how many boxes they sold and how much they earned across different regions.
+We used line charts to show trends over time, and summary cards to show:

+1. Total Sales

+2. Total Boxes Sold

+3. Shipment Count

+### Salesperson Performance:
+Each salesperson was rated based on whether they hit their sales targets.
+We also looked at their total sales by country.
+This helps understand who’s performing well and who might need support or recognition.

+### Top-Selling Products:
+We used a bar graph to highlight products that made over 1.5 million in sales.
+These are the clear winners that customers love and should be a focus for future sales strategies.

+### Visual Insights:
+With interactive visuals like slicers, trend lines, and summary cards, users can easily explore the data.
+Whether you're filtering by team, country, or category, the dashboard gives a quick and clear picture of what's happening.

+In short, this analysis makes it easier to understand what’s working in your chocolate sales – from products and teams to individual performance.
+These insights can help drive smarter decisions in sales, marketing, and business planning.